Sun releases the largest solar radiation storm ‘in over 20 years,’ forecasters say

 Heightened radiation can also pose risks to satellites we rely on for communications and navigation.

-While satellite operators will likely need to take action Monday night, widespread technology impacts for the general public are not expected, said Ryan French, a solar physicist at the Laboratory for Atmospheric and Space Physics at the University of Colorado Boulder.
+While satellite operators were taking action Monday night, widespread technology impacts for the general public were not expected, said Ryan French, a solar physicist at the Laboratory for Atmospheric and Space Physics at the University of Colorado Boulder.

 Anticipating auroras

-A severe geomagnetic storm also reached Earth Monday at 2:20 p.m.
+Additionally, a severe geomagnetic storm reached Earth Monday at 2:20 p.m.
 ET, Dahl said.
 Such storms also have the ability to disrupt the electric power grid, according to SWPC.

-When these outbursts are directed at Earth, they can cause major disturbances of Earth’s magnetic field, resulting in geomagnetic storms.
+When these outbursts are directed at Earth, they can cause major disturbances to Earth’s magnetic field, resulting in geomagnetic storms.

 Increased solar activity causes auroras that dance around Earth’s poles, known as the northern lights, or aurora borealis, and southern lights, or aurora australis.
 When the energized particles from coronal mass ejections reach Earth’s magnetic field, they interact with gases in the atmosphere to create different colored lights in the sky.